yathAg/openroad_vsd_7nmContest/README.md

 2) **OpenLane** is a complete automated RTL-to-GDSII flow similiar to ORFS and is developed by Efabless for the skywater130 MPW Program

-> More about the OpenRoad Project can be found [here](https://openroad.readthedocs.io/en/latest/main/README.html)
+> More about the OpenROAD Project can be found [here](https://openroad.readthedocs.io/en/latest/main/README.html)

 ## Brief process of ORFS (or RTL to GDSII in general)